 Harvest all 3 subspecies - Eastern, Merriam's, and Rio Grande.
 For the purposes of the "Washington Slam," subspecies are defined by county of harvest.
-See the list of subspecies by county at the beginning of the spring turkey regulations.
+See the list of subspecies by county on page 2.

 TO RECEIVE YOUR WASHINGTON SLAM PIN: